PokeDevs/pokedevs-website/docs/reference.md

 the rate limit encountered during your request.

 ```
+Retry-After: 1301000
 X-RateLimit-Limit: 500
 X-RateLimit-Remaining: 201
 X-RateLimit-Reset: 905212800000
 ```

+*   Retry-After - The number of milliseconds after which the rate limit will reset.
+It is returned only if you've been rate limited.
 *   X-RateLimit-Limit - The number of requests that can be made
 *   X-RateLimit-Remaining - The number of remaining requests that can be made
 *   X-RateLimit-Reset - Epoch time (seconds since 00:00:00 UTC on January 1,